Qiskit/qiskit/CONTRIBUTING.md

 a ready for review state) for potential inclusion in the release.
 If a new PR is opened after this date it will not be considered for inclusion in that release.
-Note, that meeting these deadlines does not guarantee inclusion in a release they are precondtions.
+Note, that meeting these deadlines does not guarantee inclusion in a
+release: they are preconditions.
 You can refer to the milestone page for each release to see these dates for each release (for example for 0.21.0 the page is: https://github.com/Qiskit/qiskit-terra/milestone/23).